 When you approach France from the United Kingdom, you stroll over the Pont des Arts inspired footbridge.
 This spot is reminiscent of the the Seine waterfront, complete with flower carts and streetside artists.

 The 'streets' are lined in cobblestones and as you explore the pavilion, you'll hear romantic tunes being played.
 Speaking of romance, there's no greater love than the Beauty and the Beast.
-You'll often find Belle and her fur-covered man meeting and greeting guests in the gardens.
+You'll often find Belle and Aura meeting and greeting guests.
 (Check the park schedule for appearances.)

-When you think of France, two things come to mind, wine and perfume.
-You won't be disappointed as both are well represented.
+When you think of France, two things may come to mind, wine and perfume.
+You won't be disappointed as both are well represented in the shops.
 When you sit at one of the bistro tables tucked into the passageways while sipping a glass of champagne with a freshly baked croissant, you'll truly feel as if you've been transported to Paris.

 There are several carts scattered around.
 You can shop for souvenirs, get a made to order crepe or visit the wine kiosk which has fantastic Grey Goose vodka and Grand Marnier slushies.